marconetto/azadventures/chapter12/README.md

 Here is an example of a cluster template for a SLURM cluster: [LINK](https://github.com/Azure/cyclecloud-slurm/blob/master/templates/slurm.txt)

 The format of these cluster templates follow the INI format.
-Further details can be found in both links below:

 ```
 [cluster]
   [[node, nodearray]]